Space/time-efficient RDF stores based on circular suffix sorting: Our proposal: RDFCSA

 Figure~\ref{fig:selectDForward} shows an example of this operation.
 In this example, $R_s=[10,12]$, $R_p=[200,300]$, and $R_o=[600,601]$.
 Checking the values of $\Psi$ for the range $R_s$, we find that $\Psi[10]$ and $\Psi[12]$ do not map into range $[200,300]$, but $\Psi[11]$ does.
 Therefore, we need to check if $\Psi[\Psi[11]]$ maps into the range $R_o=[600,601]$, corresponding to object $261$.
 Since it matches, we can report an occurrence of the triple $(8,4,261)$, i.e., confirm that the triple is in the collection.

 In practice, this technique may be faster than a standard binary search if the initial interval ($R_s$ in our example) is small enough.
 Note that, since our $\Psi$ is cyclic, we can use any of the three intervals $R_s$, $R_p$, or $R_o$ to begin our check.
-Typically, the number of objects is higher than that of subjects, so we expect that $|R_o| < |R_s| \ll |R_p|$.
+Typically, the number of objects is higher than that of subjects, so we expect that $\lvert R_o\rvert < \lvert R_s\rvert \ll \lvert R_p\rvert$.
 We may, however, choose on the fly the one that is actually shortest.

-The strategy presented here can also be applied to triple-patterns with one unbound term.
+The strategy presented here can also be applied to triple patterns with one unbound term.
 In this case, we perform the same operations but restricted to the bound terms.
 Assuming our bound variables are $x$ and $y$, we compute $R_x$ and $R_y$ and perform the same range check to verify if, when applying $\Psi$ to the positions in $R_x$, we end up in range $R_y$.
-Again, notice that the cyclic nature of $\Psi$ allows us to perform the range check independently of the position of the bound variables in the triple-pattern.
-For example, for $(?s,p,o)$ triple-patterns we set $x=p$, $y=o$; for pattern $(s,?p,o)$, we set $x=o$, $y=s$; and for pattern $(s,p,?o)$ we set $x=s$, $y=p$.
+Again, notice that the cyclic nature of $\Psi$ allows us to perform the range check independently of the position of the bound variables in the triple pattern.
+For example, for $(?s,p,o)$ triple patterns we set $x=p$, $y=o$; for pattern $(s,?p,o)$, we set $x=o$, $y=s$; and for pattern $(s,p,?o)$ we set $x=s$, $y=p$.

 \paragraph{\bf{D-select+backward-check strategy}} This strategy is based on the same ideas of the previous forward-check strategy.
 It relies on the fact that all positions $i$ in $R_s$ that pass the forward-check in the previous strategy necessarily form a subinterval of $R_s$.
 This means that, in order to discard candidate positions, we do not need to verify every $i \in R_s$; instead, we can binary search for the subrange of positions that map to a valid range in $R_p$.